Smallibs/pilin/README.md

 ```

 Warning: This comprehension mechanism uses suspended blocks as continuations and this does not work correctly with
-the continuation effect for the moment.
+the continuation effect for the moment [#issue6](https://github.com/d-plaindoux/pilin/issues/6).

 ## Onboarding user defined effects